IT-Labs/helm-workshop/README.md

 helm uninstall my-wordpress
 ```

-## 4. DEMO 2 ( create your own helmchart and push to private repo )
+## 4. DEMO 2 ( create your own helm chart and push to private repo )

-4.1 Open CMD and change to directory where where you want to create Helm CHart
+4.1 Open CMD and change to directory where where you want to create helm chart
 ```
 cd D:\HelmChartDemo
 ```
-4.2 Create Helm Chart and check folder structure of it
+4.2 Create helm chart and check folder structure of it
 ```
 helm create my-chart
 ```